chaojin101/chaojin101/_posts/Computer-Network-CS144/2022-07-08-CS144-Packet-Switching.md

 - **Dedicated circuit** within the wire.
 - **Fixed data rate** on the dedicated circuit.
 - **Isolated** from end-to-end.

+Circuit switching uses a dedicated circuit to transfer data in a fixed data rate, the circuit will be isolated with other circuits.

 Lecture summary:
 - Each call has its own private, guaranteed, isolated data rate from end-to-end.